pandas-dev/pandas/doc/source/gotchas.rst

 Using If/Truth Statements with pandas
 -------------------------------------

-pandas follows the numpy convention of raising an error when you try to convert something to a ``bool``.
+pandas follows the NumPy convention of raising an error when you try to convert something to a ``bool``.
 This happens in a ``if`` or when using the boolean operations, ``and``, ``or``, or ``not``.
 It is not clear what the result of